- Quick Links

 You only need to apply to HCC if you wish to take classes for college credit.
 To take non-credit classes, go here.
 If you wish to take credit classes, follow these seven simple steps:

 - Apply for Admission - Students wishing to take credit classes must first apply to HCC and submit official transcripts to the Office of Admissions and Registration.
-High school (ESSENCE) students must also submit an HCC ESSENCE Program (Early Entry) Application Form.
+Programs for high school students include ESSENCE Early College and the Middle College.

 - Apply for Financial Aid - includes grants, loans, Federal work study, and scholarships.